jeekinlau/General_bioinformatics_tutorials/README.md

 ## Basics
 ### Logging in
 There are a few easy ways to access the TAMU HPRC.
-**Important:** You must be physically on campus or logged into TAMU VPN to access the clusters
+**Important:You must be physically on campus or logged into TAMU VPN  to access the clusters**

 1. Access using SSH.
 Open terminal on linux or macOS, cmd or powershell on Windows.
 ```